gavinband/iorek/doc/tabulate-mismatches.md

 read32	0	contig2	48	60	9M	*	0	7	GACACGACT	*	XC:Z:SNP in repeat, position 53
 ```

+Annotations can be passed in [BED4 format](https://en.wikipedia.org/wiki/BED_(file_format)) (i.e.
+four columns specifying contig, start, end and annotation detail, using a 0-based, right-open
-Annotations can be listed in the `find-homopolymers` output format:
+coordinate system.)
+Alternatively they can be listed in the `find-homopolymers` output format as follows:

 ```
 $ cat homopolymers.tsv
-# Computed by find-homopolymers 2022-05-22 23:04:49
+\# Computed by find-homopolymers 2022-05-22 23:04:49
-# Coordinates are 1-based, closed.
+\# Coordinates are 1-based, closed.
 sequence_id	start	end	repeat	length contig2	5	6	A	2
 contig2	10	12	A	3